 Just because we are hardy outdoors types who are out jumping off cliffs all day doesn’t mean we have to deprive ourselves of some of the simple pleasures in life – like something comfortable to lie on.

 Sleeping bareback on the floor is impressing nobody.
 And it certainly isn’t impressing your body.
-Solution: invest in a good camping mattress.
+Solution: invest in a good Australian mattress.